schlitzered/puppet-redis/README.md

 ### What redis affects
 The module brings it own SystemD unit files for both redis and redis sentinel.
-The normal redis instances will be switched of and disabled.
+The normal redis instances will be switched off and disabled.

 ### Setup Requirements